Tenants with SDKs

-If you wish to learn more about Tenants, check out our Tenants Overview doc.
+If you wish to learn more about Tenants in general, see the Tenants page.

-Descope admins can create and update tenants either manually in the Descope console, using the Tenant Management APIs, or using the SDK as shown below.
+Descopers (Descope admins) can create and update tenants either manually in the Descope Console, using the Tenant Management APIs, or using our Management SDKs as shown below.

 Tenant management using the management SDK